How are we doing?

 Why is it important?

 The cost of living is measured by the Regional Price Parities (RPPs) which compare prices and living expenses across states and MSAs on a wide variety of items, including housing, food, and healthcare.
 The cost of living measure compares how expensive it is to live in one city or state versus another, allowing one to measure the monetary cost of maintaining a particular standard of living in various locations.
 This is an important factor when relocating and during wage negotiations.
 For example, the same salary may go far in a city with a low cost of living, but be insufficient in an expensive city.
 The Implicit Regional Price Deflator measures how a region’s prices change over time, thus providing a measure of inflation.
-The cost of living and the Implicit Regional Price Deflator both measure the buying power of a dollar, but from different perspectives.
+The cost of living and the Implicit Regional Price Deflator both measure the buying power of a dollar but from different perspectives.

 How do we compare?